Skip to content

 SPF 50 vs 70: which one to choose?

-SPF 50 and SPF 70 sunscreens offer slightly different levels of protection against the sun's harmful ultraviolet (UV) rays.
+The main difference between SPF 50 and SPF 70 sunscreens is that they offer slightly different levels of protection against the sun's harmful ultraviolet (UV) rays.
+While SPF 50 offers 98% or 50 times the protection, SPF 70 offers 98.5 or 70 times the protection.
 Your skin tone, time spent outdoors, and sun sensitivity influence the right SPF choice.

 Quick links: